Sam Morris (cricketer)

 Samuel Morris (22 June 1855 – 20 September 1931) was an Australian cricketer who played in one Test in 1885.
 He was the first black man to play Test cricket, as well as the first person of West Indian heritage and the first Tasmanian-born player to play Tests.
-Along with Andrew Symonds, he is one of only two people of West Indian heritage to play for Australia.
+He and Andrew Symonds are the only people of West Indian heritage to play for Australia.

 Early life

-Morris's mother Elizabeth McGuiness was born in Tasmania of West Indian parents.
+Morris's mother Elizabeth McGuiness was born in Van Diemen's Land of West Indian parents.
 His father Isaac Morris was from Barbados and had travelled to Australia in the gold-rush years of the early 1850s.
-Sam was born in Hobart, Tasmania, in 1855, and the family moved to the Daylesford gold fields in Victoria in the late 1850s.
+Sam was born in Hobart, Van Diemen's Land, in 1855, and the family moved to the Daylesford gold fields in the Colony of Victoria in the late 1850s.
 Isaac Morris played cricket in the Daylesford area and was soon joined by Sam, who became a prominent local player and represented the district several times.